How to Move Your Blog From Tumblr to WordPress

 That’s it.
 If you have followed each and every step of this guide, your blog should be successfully transferred to WordPress.
 While this might seem like an end, it is actually just the beginning of your new blog.

-As we already stated, WordPress provides much more options than Tumblr.
-Take your time, learn more about WordPress and improve your personal blog like never before!
+As we already stated, WordPress provides many more options than Tumblr.
+Take your time, learn more about WordPress, and improve your personal blog like never before!